 The assignments are relevant to the course Tom’s teaching and help bring closer the demonstrations he presents in the videos.
 This way, you can easily follow the course by checking out Morello’s videos and going back to the workbook to practice.

-Overall, for most intermediate players, the course is worth the price due to Tom’s valuable insight on multiple guitar aspects.
+Overall, for most intermediate players, the course is worth the price due to Tom’s valuable insight on multiple aspects.

 Can I Get a Refund If I Don’t Like MasterClass?